25% Tax Credit for Research And Development

 The R&D (Research and Development) tax credit is a valuable tax-based incentive that aims to encourage companies in Ireland to invest in R&D.

-This 25% tax credit is for companies who carry out R&D within the European Economic Area, which meets certain criteria.
+This 25% tax credit is for companies who carry out R&D within the European Economic Area.

 Effectively, for every €4 of R&D you conduct, your business keeps €1 of the corporation tax due.
 Nonetheless, the credit does not affect the 12.5% corporation tax deduction.